Recent Deep Semi-supervised Learning Approaches and Related Works: Introduction

 \subsection{Semi-supervised Learning}

-Semi-supervised learning is a setting in which a machine learning model is trained with both labeled and unlabeled data \cite{grandvalet2005semi}.
-The studies aim at incorporating unlabeled data in order to enhance the performance of models, by fully leveraging the potentially beneficial information given by unlabeled data \cite{chapelle2009semi,oliver2018realistic}.
-Considering that human annotations required for generating labels for data are expensive and time-consuming, semi-supervised learning can be a very helpful alternative.
-Prior to broad applications of deep neural networks, conventional machine learning algorithms (e.g., mixture models, support vector machines) have been widely used, coupled with self-training and co-training schemes \cite{zhu2005semi,sajjadi2016regularization}, but are not discussed in this work.
+Semi-supervised learning is a setting in which a machine learning model is trained with labeled and unlabeled data simultaneously \cite{grandvalet2005semi}.
+The existing studies aim to incorporate unlabeled data to enhance the performance of models by fully leveraging the potentially beneficial information given by unlabeled data \cite{chapelle2009semi,oliver2018realistic}.
+Since human annotations required to generate labels for data are expensive and time-consuming, semi-supervised learning can be a helpful alternative.
+Prior to broad applications of deep neural networks, conventional machine learning algorithms (e.g., mixture models, support vector machines) have been widely used, coupled with self-training and co-training schemes with confidence-based filtering \cite{zhu2005semi,sajjadi2016regularization,kim2023developing}, but are not discussed in detail in this work.